History of the Maryland Choral Society

 Since its founding, MCS has performed over 600 works spanning five centuries and six languages.
 At least one masterwork concert each season features the participation of a full orchestra and has showcased a number of distinguished vocal and instrumental soloists.
 MCS is developing a reputation for its varied and eclectic musical fare, encompassing a range of styles from classical, to new age, world, pop, and gospel.

-Douglas Buchanan | artistic director
+interim artistic director

 info@marylandchoralsociety.org